xpack-dev-tools/openocd-xpack/scripts/templates/body-jekyll-release-post-part-2-liquid.md

 ### 32-bit support

-Support for 32-bit Intel Linux and Intel Windows will most probably be dropped in 2022.
+Support for 32-bit Intel Linux and Intel Windows was dropped in 2022.
 Support for 32-bit Arm Linux will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.

 ### Linux minimum requirements

-Support for RedHat 7 will most probably be dropped in 2022, and the minimum requirement will be raised to GLIBC 2.27, available starting with Ubuntu 18 and RedHat 8.
+Support for RedHat 7 was dropped in 2022 and the minimum requirement was raised to GLIBC 2.27, available starting with Ubuntu 18, Debian 10 and RedHat 8.

 ## Download analytics